List of Soul Eater characters: Asura

 Asura (阿修羅, Ashura), also known as the Kishin (鬼神), is the ultimate antagonist of Soul Eater.
 Originally one of the Great Old Ones eight centuries ago, Asura comes into being when Shinigami separates a fragment of his soul and gives it life.
 As that fragment contains Shinigami's fear, it reflects in Asura's madness through his paranoid tendencies and quirks such as covering his face with bandages and wearing multiple layers of clothing.
 Eventually, to quell his constant fear, Asura swallows his own weapon Vajra (ヴァジュラ, Vajura) whole in order to devour human souls until he transforms into a godlike being.
 In that state, Asura can emit his "madness of terror", which deters the sanity of anyone in his presence until they are mindless beasts.
-Asura is eventually defeated by Shinigami, who rips off Asura's skin to use as a container to seal him in a shrine beneath the DWMA building, preventing him from escaping while have the DWMA deal with those effected by Asura's "madness wavelength".
+Asura is eventually defeated by Shinigami, who rips off Asura's skin to use as a container to seal him in a shrine beneath the DWMA building, preventing him from escaping while have the DWMA deal with those affected by Asura's "madness wavelength".

 Early in the story, Asura is resurrected after Medusa's minions inject him with black blood and he escapes after a brief battle with Death.
 Though his intensified madness wavelength greatly influences the manga's plot, Asura remains largely absent until he is discovered by Maka to be hiding on the cartoonish moon in Earth's atmosphere.
 After his Clown army is defeated, Asura comes out of hiding and is absorbed by Crona before taking the child's body as his own.
 By the time Death the Kid arrives to fight him, Asura reveals their relationship before his younger brother awakens his full power to face him as an equal.
 However, after the two meet and develop a plan to stop him, Maka manages to make Asura bleed while Crona uses Brew to manipulate the black blood to create a barrier around the moon to trap Asura on it.

 In the anime adaptation, Asura's whereabouts after his escape from Death City have him being found in a Tibetan mountain range by Arachne, who aims to spread his madness wavelength across the world.
 After defeating Shinigami in a second battle, revealing that he learned to stop imagining to overcome his personal fears before learning he developed feelings for the witch, Asura kills Arachne to rid himself of his weakness and eats her soul to transform into a monster.
 Even after reverting to his original state, Asura overpowers the meisters until only Maka remains to fight on her own after Soul is knocked out.
 However, Maka's persistence and bravery confuse Asura, who relapses back into fearful paranoia before he explodes after being punched in the face by Maka channeling her courage into her fist.